SoftwareHeritage/swh-web/README.rst

 under various configurations:

-* **run-django-webpack-devserver**: Compile and serve not optimized (without mignification and dead code elimination) frontend static assets using `webpack-dev-server <https://github.com/webpack/webpack-dev-server>`_ and run django server with development settings.
+* **run-django-webpack-devserver**: Compile and serve not optimized (without minification and dead code elimination) frontend static assets using `webpack-dev-server <https://github.com/webpack/webpack-dev-server>`_ and run django server with development settings.
 This is the recommended target to use when developing ``swh-web`` as it enables automatic reloading of backend